Kguo-cs/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
-bio:  My research interests include trajectory prediction, trajectory planning and traffic simulation in autonomous driving and intelligent transportation.
+bio:  I draw ideas in optimization, control and artificial intelligence to develop algorithms for autonomous driving and intelligent transportation.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
   - Intelligent Transportation
   - Autonomous Driving
-  - Traffic Simulation
-  - Trajectory Planning
-  - Trajectory Prediction

 # Education to show in About widget
 education: